litch/voltage-payments-mcp/README.md

 This repository contains a Model Context Protocol (MCP) server that provides a programmatic interface to the Voltage Payments API.
 The server dynamically exposes API endpoints as callable tools, allowing for seamless integration with AI assistants and other systems.

+## Warning

+This work was completed during FOSS Friday at Voltage and released as open source for educational purposes.
+It should go without saying, (but hey, this is the internet, so who knows) but this can have unexpected side effects.
+If you run this MCP server with an API key with _real money_, it can be used to make _real payments_.
+Putting that kind of power into the hands of an LLM is #reckless.
+I think it's kind of awesome, but know there could be surprises.

+Use at your own risk, etc.

 ## Setup and Configuration

 ### Environment Variables